kksgandhi/personal_site/disclaimers.md

+This website contains *all* my notes.
+Feel free to read them, but remember:

  - These notes should not be taken as well researched bastions of information.
 Quite frankly they should be taken as the incoherent ramblings of a madman.
  - I don't strongly stand by any opinions in here, most of the stuff I've written is kinda off the cuff instead of formally being "a statement of my convictions"
  - If you disagree with my opinions in something I've written, please don't hate me.
 Instead, contact me.
 I'm always curious to hear new opinions and learn!